tobega/tailspin-v0/TailspinReference.md

 prepending the unsuffixed file name and a "/" to the symbol name, e.g. file dep.tt defines templates foo which can then be used as `dep/foo`.
 Note that the search path is ignored.

+If you want to use a different prefix to access the included symbols, use "from", e.g. `include pref from 'lib/dep'` will make the foo symbol available as `pref/foo` instead of `dep/foo`.

 *NOTE*: Files that may be included can alternatively be used as [modules](#using-modules), the difference then being that they do not automatically inherit the use of the modules from the main program.